bluebanquise/bluebanquise/roles/high_availability/README.md

     avoids: ha1                                                        # Avoid resource to be running on own host
 ```

+If `high_availability_stonith` is not defined in the inventory, then this role will disable STONITH (stonith-enabled: false).
+This will allow the HA cluster to operate without STONITH (not recommended for production).
+Adding the `high_availability_stonith` variable will enable STONITH again.

 ## 3. Deploy HA

 The HA cluster is expected to have an active-passive configuration.